ponylang/net_ssl/README.md

 ## Dependencies

-`net-ssl` requires either LibreSSL or OpenSSL in order to operate.
+`net_ssl` requires either LibreSSL or OpenSSL in order to operate.
 You'll might need to install it within your environment of choice.

 ### Installing on APT based Linux distributions